HeliosSoftwareDeveloper/StoreFinder/README.md

 # HeliosStoreFinder
 Sample Application to demonstrate MVP pattern with RxJava & Retrofit using Kotlin.
+It also has corresponding UNIT TEST for interactor, presenter and model.
+I used  mockito & junit for unit testing.
 Below are the complete features of the application:

 <ul>
   <li>Retrofit with RxJava -> used to handle network calls using observable</li>